 “Everything will be just fine.
 I will help you, I’m here for you.”

-Not that your baby understands what you are saying, but maybe how you're saying it and how you are feeling.
+It is not because your baby understands what you are saying, but maybe how you’re saying it and how you are feeling.